wp-plugins/anual-archive/readme.txt

 1. Activate the Plugin
 1. Test that the this plugin meets your demanding needs.
 1. Rate the plugin and verify if it works at wordpress.org.
-1. Leave a comment regarding bugs, feature request, cocktail recipes at http://www.twinpictures.de/anual-archive-widget/
+1. Leave a comment regarding bugs, feature request, cocktail recipes at http://wordpress.org/tags/anual-archive

 == Frequently Asked Questions ==

 = What are the shortcode options? =
-A <a href='http://www.twinpictures.de/anual-archive-widget/'>complete list of shortcode options</a> has been provided.
+A <a href='http://plugins.twinpictures.de/plugins/annual-archive/documentation/'>complete list of shortcode options</a> has been provided.

-= Where might one leave feedback, bug-reports and request features? = The <a href='http://www.twinpictures.de/anual-archive-widget/'>Annual Archive Page</a> at Twinpictures page is one popular choice.
+= Where might one leave feedback, bug-reports and request features? = The <a href='http://wordpress.org/tags/anual-archive'>Annual Archive Forum</a> at WordPress.org is one popular choice.

+= How can I translate this plugin in to my mother tongue? = By using our open community translation tool: http://translate.twinpictures.de/projects/anual-archive

 = I am a Social Netwookiee, do you have a Facebook page? = Yes, yes... <a href='http://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.

 = Does Twinpictures do the Twiter? =
-Ah yes! <a href='twitter.com/switzerbaden'>@SwitzerBaden at Twitter</a> does the tweeting around here.
+Ah yes! <a href='http://twitter.com/#!/twinpictures/'>@twinpictures</a> does the tweeting around here.

 = You know annual is not spelled 'anual' in English, right? = We do now, so yes.
 And thank you for noticing.